Stamp duty for cars explained

 Just because you spent $3000 on a sunroof doesn't mean the next buyer of your car will.
 In fact, optional extras rarely add much, if any, value to a vehicle.

-"You are better off buying a higher grade of vehicle than choosing a lesser model and adding options," says Nick Adamidis of Glass's Guide.
+"You are better off buying a higher grade of vehicle than choosing a lesser model and adding options," says a Glass's Guide spokesperson.

 Something like larger alloy wheels, as long as they are original, might help increase the interest in your car